ComposableAnalytics/Docs/docs/DataRepository/QueryDive-Details.md

-# DataQuery Details
+# QueryDive Details

-This page contains detailed information about core DataQuery concepts and the options available for them.
+This page contains detailed information about core QueryDive concepts and the options available for them.

 ## Collections

-Every DataQuery contains one or more collections.
+Every QueryDive contains one or more collections.
 Each query collection points to a particular [Repository Collection](./Repository-Details.md#collections), but multiple query collections may point to the same Repository Collection, allowing complex queries that join multiple parts of the same underlying data together.

 The first collection in the query is the **Root Collection**.
 All other collections are defined relative to the root collection, and top level paging of results is based on rows of the root collection.